Catapult Dynamics and Phase Transitions in Quadratic Nets: Critical points in the learning rate

 \subsection{Summary of Results}

 Here we will summarize the main results.
-Table \ref{catares} gives the primary analytic results of our paper, where we summarize our sufficiency conditions for the existence of the catapult phase using a toy dataset.
+Table \ref{catares}\footnote{In particular, the derived learning rate bounds ensure that \( \theta_t^2 \) decays during training, which can be viewed as an implicit \( L_2 \) regularization induced by the dynamics of gradient descent at large learning rates.} gives the primary analytic results of our paper, where we summarize our sufficiency conditions for the existence of the catapult phase using a toy dataset.
 The toy dataset is defined to have a single, one-dimensional datapoint, $x=1$, with label $y=0$.
 The proofs are given in Appendix \ref{app:single_datapoint}.
 Although this dataset is too simple to model realistic datasets, it does give qualitatively good insight into the dynamics of these models at large learning rates.
 The generalization of these analytic results to more generic datasets is given in Appendix \ref{app:multiple_datapoints}.
 Below, we will briefly comment on the results derived.

 \begin{itemize} \item Our results in Table \ref{catares} are rigorously derived and significantly extend the results of \cite{lewkowycz2020large,Belkin_quadratic}.
 These conditions are in general sufficient, but not necessary, for the existence of the catapult phase.
 Our conditions are sufficient because they are derived by imposing that the weight norm $\bs{\theta}_t^2$ decays monotonically during training.
 In quadratic models and homogenous MLPs, the loss can only diverge if some of the weights $\theta_{\mu}$ diverge.
 Therefore, if $\bs{\theta}^2_t$ is bounded the loss must be finite.
 On the other hand, our conditions are not necessary because imposing that $\bs{\theta}_t^2$ monotonically decreases is stronger than only requiring that $\bs{\theta}_{t}^2$ is finite.
 We find numerically that the catapult phase generically does exist beyond the range we have derived.